 Advanced cybersecurity scanners that we provide to you are focused on both ad fraud prevention and detection.
 Moreover, we offer API key implementation so that you could integrate any scanner of your choice and keep your traffic safe and secure.

 If you need an individual implementation of any scanner, please be sure to notify us about your needs.

 The last word

 Ad fraud detection tools will not cease to develop as long as advertising space is plagued with bot traffic, ad click fraud, and fake views.
-Taken the fact that programmatic actively expands to the new environments, e.g OTT/CTV or audio, in the future, the variety of ad fraud schemes will only grow.
+Taking the fact that programmatic actively expands to new environments, e.g OTT/CTV or audio, in the future, the variety of ad fraud schemes will only grow.

 Iryna Sieliutina, Head of Content Strategy of SmartyAds